SAP-samples/cloud-espm-cloud-native/README.md

 ### Retry
-Retry patterns is implemented in Customer and Product Service to retry interaction with database.
+Retry patterns is implemented in Customer and Product Service to retry interactions with the database.
 The database might not be reachable momentarily due to network latency.
 But a simple retry might ensure that the next request might succeed.
 This ensures that the operation does not fail.
  To see these patterns in action, follow these steps-
 * Hit the Customer Service by running the url `http://localhost:9991/customer.svc/api/v1/customers/viola.gains@itelo.info` and check whether it returns the data
 * Go to the folder where PostgreSQL is installed and navigate to the bin folder and stop the database by running this command `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" stop` in your terminal/command line